micahcourey/AttendanceBot/README.md

 By Micah Courey, 25-Sep-2015

-An app that allows students to sign in and out of classes and allows teachers to view the attendance.
+An app that allows students to sign in and out of classes and allows teachers to view the attendance. check it out live at: http://micahcourey.github.io/AttendanceBot

 Setup
 ----------